minsungkim0303/ECS-289H_2022_EEG/README.md

-# Visualization of EEG Signal Data Using DNN
+# Interactive visualization for EEG signal analysis

 All code for this project will be updated by March 15th.